datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 ```

 `@part1`
 In this situation, your best guess would be the mean.
-For all the different time periods, you will always be predicting the mean response value.
+For all the different time slots, you will always be predicting the mean response value.
+Why?

+Central Tendency states that majority of values in a distribution lie around the center.
+So, it would make a lot of sense if you recommend the average number of bikes to the bikestore owner when you do not have any input features at your disposal.

 `@script`